HL7/davinci-crd/src/pagecontent/hooks.md

 *  Payer systems may receive configuration information that they do not support.
 In this case, the payer system SHALL ignore the unsupported configuration information.

-**EHR client systems SHOULD provide an ability to leverage the dynamic configuration capabilities of payer services based on practitioner role, individual practitioner and/or hook invocation location as best meets the needs of their providers.**
+**EMR client systems SHOULD provide an ability to leverage the dynamic configuration capabilities of payer services based on practitioner role, individual practitioner and/or hook invocation location as best meets the needs of their providers.**

 ##### Additional Pre-fetch capabilities